gazebosim/gz-harmonic/highlights.md

 ## gazebosim/gz-cmake:
 - [Add support for adding cmake extras to packages](https://github.com/gazebosim/gz-cmake/pull/345)

+ * This feature gives library authors the ability to export and install additional CMake functionality.
+   This is useful for providing macros/functions for downstream developers to use as part of their CMake scripts.
 - [Add optional binary relocatability in downstream libraries](https://github.com/gazebosim/gz-cmake/pull/334)
+ * Optional CMake behavior to allow for the built installation to be relocated to a different directory at runtime.
+Enabled via GZ_ENABLE_RELOCATABLE_INSTALL CMake variable.
+This feature is heavily used in the conda distribution of the gazebo libraries.

 ## gazebosim/gz-common:
 - [Add CSV data parsing](https://github.com/gazebosim/gz-common/pull/402)
+ * Adds a common implementation of parsing CSV data files.

 ## gazebosim/gz-fuel-tools:
 - [Reflect pagination of RESTful requests in iterator API ](https://github.com/gazebosim/gz-fuel-tools/pull/350)